-La Peregrina was the most expensive place I stayed in during my Ecuador trip, but I wanted to book in advance via email and I also wanted a good location, and I had difficulties finding a cheaper place.
+La Peregrina was the most expensive place I stayed in during my Ecuador trip (in 2011), but I wanted to book in advance via email and I also wanted a good location, and I had difficulties finding a cheaper place.
 The location of La Peregrina is very good.
 It is located on Av Charles Darwin, near the fish market at Pelican Bay.

 The breakfast, which is served between 7 - 9 is also good.
 There was fruits, fresh fruit juice, eggs, bread, butter, jam and coffee or tea